atanasgegov/imdg-perf-check/README.md

-How to run the application:
+How to run and setup the application:

-Run via IDE Just run java class as Java Application -> com.akg.imdgperfcheck.service.ImdgPerfCheckApplication.java
+Run via IDE Just run java class as Java Application -> **com.akg.imdgperfcheck.service.ImdgPerfCheckApplication.java**

 Build with maven and Run the jar file.
 1. Go to the project home directory and run